Chemical additive ban targeting popular candies signed into California law

-A bill that would ban certain additives used in popular candies and processed food has been signed into California law by Gov. Gavin Newsom on Saturday.
+(KTLA) — A bill that would ban additives used in popular candies and processed food was signed into California law by Gov. Gavin Newsom on Saturday.

-The ban would affect certain candies such as Skittles, Peeps, Hot Tamales and Dubble Bubble Twist Gum along with thousands of other food products.
+The ban affects certain candies such as Peeps, Hot Tamales, and Dubble Bubble Twist Gum, along with thousands of other food products.

 Authored by Assemblyman Jesse Gabriel (D-Encino), AB 418 prohibits the manufacture, sale and distribution of foods that contain Red Dye No. 3, potassium bromate, brominated vegetable oil, or propylparaben.
 Officials hailed the bill as a “first-of-its-kind legislation” in the U.S.